U.S. reveals ZTE settlement details, ban still in place

 ZTE is not allowed to take any action or make any public statement, even indirectly, denying any of the allegations.

-Reporting by Karen Freifeld; Editing by Sandra Maler and Richard Chang
+Reporting by Karen Freifeld, additional reporting by Patricia Zengerle; Editing by Sandra Maler, Richard Chang and Cynthia Osterman